 You must be ready to assist Seasonal Workers promptly if they encounter healthcare problems.
 This includes explaining how Australia's health system works, making them aware of local healthcare providers, helping them access the medical and health care they need and to make claims under health insurance (in accordance with Item F1(e) of Schedule 1 of the Deed).
-This would include, providing a reasonable level of assistance in the event Seasonal Workers are unable to afford medical or health care and/or any up-front costs.
+This would include, providing a page 46 of 68 reasonable level of assistance in the event Seasonal Workers are unable to afford medical or health care and/or any up-front costs.

-Chapter 3 - Welfare and Wellbeing SWP Approved Employer Guidelines version 1.2 - effective from 1 September 2021 You should explain to Your Seasonal Workers the importance of seeking health advice early to reduce the likelihood that small problems if not addressed, leading to more serious health issues later.
+Chapter 3 - Welfare and Wellbeing

+You should explain to Your Seasonal Workers the importance of seeking health advice early to reduce the likelihood that small problems if not addressed, leading to more serious health issues later.